geekan/MetaGPT/sub_swebench_dataset/readme.md

 The index of sub_swebench is a subset of swebench, with two columns in total, each column containing 50 id_instance.

 The id_instance is a balanced subset of pass and fail samples for CognitionAI on swebench.

+The index of  scikit-learn-68 is another subset of CognitionAI in swebench (all tasks of the scikit-learn type), with a total of two columns：

+- pass：12
+- fail：56

 Sampling list:https://github.com/CognitionAI/devin-swebench-results/tree/main/
 Original dataset：https://huggingface.co/datasets/princeton-nlp/SWE-bench/